-Prerequisite: A grade of "C" or better in any of the following: MATH 104 or two years of high school algebra.
+Prerequisite: A grade of "C" or better in any of the following: MATH 104 or MATH 114 or two years of high school algebra.
 NOTE: Not open to students who have completed CHEM 1, CHEM 10, or equivalent.
 Course Advisory: SCC minimum English standard.
 An introductory course covering the fundamental principles of inorganic chemistry.
 Three hours lecture, three hours lab.